2022–23 Turkish Cup: Fourth round

+Bracket

 Fifth round

 18 Super League, 10 First League and 4 Second League teams competed in this round.
 Seeds were applied in the single-leg round.
 Seeded teams played at home.
 The draw was made on 11 November 2022.
 The match schedules were announced on 9 December 2022.
 13 seeded and 3 unseeded teams qualified for the next round.
 Biggest upset was Karacabey Belediye Spor (45) eliminating Giresunspor (16).
 Lowest-ranked team qualified for the next round was Karacabey Belediye Spor (45).
 Highest-ranked team eliminated was Adana Demirspor (10).